Luba Mason: Early life

-Mason was born Lubica Anna Christina Gregusova to Rudolph and Ellen Gregus a first-generation American of Slovak descent on July 26, 1960.
+Mason was born Lubica Anna Christina Gregusova to Rudolph and Ellen Gregus a first-generation American of Slovak descent.
 She grew up in Palisades, NY, graduating from Tappan Zee High School in Orangeburg, NY in 1979.
 At Tappan Zee High School she performed in many of the Drama Department's theatrical productions, including Gypsy (in the role of Louise), Kismet, Dracula, Don't Drink the Water, Anything Goes, and Cabaret.
 She studied classical piano for 12 years starting at the age of 5, trained classically in voice with teachers from The Juilliard School and Manhattan School of Music, and dance with Lee Theodore and The American Dance Machine.
 Mason also received a BFA in Drama from the NYU Tisch School of the Arts and Circle in the Square Theatre School.
 After graduating from NYU, she used the name 'Kim Freshwater' professionally for a few years.

 Career

 Broadway

 Mason's extensive Broadway career began in 1987, when she made her debut, billed as 'Kim Freshwater,' as the statuesque, leather-clad nightclub owner in the short-lived musical Late Nite Comic.
 This was followed by her appearance in Sid Caesar & Company in 1989.
 In 1991, she was part of the original Broadway cast of Tommy Tune's Tony Award-winning The Will Rogers Follies, first as the second Ziegfeld Follies girl from the left, then assuming understudy assignments for the leading lady "Betty Blake" and sassy featured role of "Ziegfeld's Favorite".
 Next came her break-through comedic role of Hedy LaRue in the first revival of How to Succeed in Business Without Really Trying opposite Matthew Broderick and directed by Des McAnuff.
 Significant roles followed as the mourning mother Mrs. Kresinsky in Paul Simon's The Capeman, the doomed Lucy Harris in Jekyll & Hyde replacing Linda Eder, and later playing the hardened Velma Kelly opposite Brooke Shields' Roxy Hart in Chicago, directed by Walter Bobbie.
-Mason originated the role of Mrs. Burke in the musical Girl From the North Country written and directed by Conor McPherson with music and lyrics by Bob Dylan on Broadway in 2020.
+Mason originated the role of Mrs. Burke in the musical Girl from the North Country written and directed by Conor McPherson with music and lyrics by Bob Dylan on Broadway in 2020.
 Other roles include Joanna in Trevor Nunn's American premiere of Sunset Boulevard with Glenn Close at the Shubert Theatre in Los Angeles in 1993.
-Mason can be heard on Broadway cast recordings of The Will Rogers Follies, How To Succeed in Business..., The Capeman, The Stephen Schwartz Album and Girl From the North Country.
+Mason can be heard on Broadway cast recordings of The Will Rogers Follies, How To Succeed in Business..., The Capeman, The Stephen Schwartz Album and Girl from the North Country.